File Operations Toolkit

 Unified Diff Format (Recommended)

-High-success-rate editing using unified diff format with multiple fallback strategies:
+High-success-rate editing using unified diff format:

 result = await file_agent.run(